 But if Washington DC’s identity stopped at Pennsylvania Avenue, how very enlightened but hungry you would be; well versed in America’s story, perhaps, but not that of the people who live here.

 Welcome to hometown DC, a cosmopolitan city of endless diversions and local color.
-This 68.3 square mile modern metropolis is home to 672,000 people, 2,144 restaurants and bars, 80 performing arts theaters, 188 foreign embassies, two rivers (the Potomac and the Anacostia), and acres and acres of verdant parkland.
+This 68.3 square mile modern metropolis is home to 694,000 people, 2,233 restaurants, scores of performing arts venues, nearly 200 foreign embassies, two rivers (the Potomac and the Anacostia), and acres and acres of verdant parkland.
 As a larger version of Pierre Charles L’Enfant’s original and elegant design of 1791, Washington DC, today, is quite beautiful.

 Its personality shines best through its many neighborhoods: You’ll find Capitol Hill life beyond the Capitol a homey mix of historic structures and family dwellings.
 The Greater U, rooted in African American heritage, is better known these days as the place to go for youthful exuberance and the buzziest restaurant and bar scene.
 Embassy Row’s phalanx of handsome foreign embassy buildings imbues the town with international sophistication.
 The always snappy Penn Quarter pulses with work-a-day whirl and socializing in a downtown jumble of office buildings, historic sites, restaurants, entertainment venues, and off-the-Mall museums.